RE3-Github-Organization/circle2web/content/blog/_index.md

 ---
-title: The Running Commentary - Security Blog
+title: The Running Commentary -  The Security Blog
 description_markdown: Articles, News and Open-Source Intel from the people of Squared Circle Security and featured guests.
 image: ''